 Nowadays, smartphone’s main performance depends on SoC and RAM.
-But many people have ignored that different flash storage will also bring different using experience.
-At present, the common phone, tablet computer and memory card all basically have used eMMC 5.1 and UFS 2.1 protocols.
-At present, theoretically eMMC 5.1 can provide a maximum speed up to 400MB/s.
+But many people have ignored that different flash storage will also bring the different experience.
+At present, the ordinary phone, tablet computer, and memory card all basically have used eMMC 5.1 and UFS 2.1 protocols.
+At present, eMMC 5.1 can provide a maximum speed up to 400MB/s.
 UFS 2.1 can reach the speed up to 1,166MB/s, which is much faster than eMMC 5.1.
 The huge difference in their speeds resulted from their different work modes.

 The new-generation eMMC 5.2 and UFS 3.0 transport protocols now are under development.
-UFS 3.0 has received more attentions than eMMC 5.2 as its maximum speed can reach 2,400MB/s.
-It is said that Qualcomm’s next generation flagship – Snapdragon 845 processor will still not support UFS 3.0 because this standard is still unsure.
+UFS 3.0 has received more attention than eMMC 5.2 as its maximum speed can reach 2,400MB/s.
+It is said that Qualcomm’s next-generation flagship – Snapdragon 845 will still not support UFS 3.0 because this standard is still unsure.